ai4colonoscopy/PraNet-V2/README.md

 1. **Polyp datasets**
    - To download the training and testing datasets, use this [Google Drive Link](https://drive.google.com/drive/folders/1Hi-ztnzRtWvdGejYHTyOAn6fNBWcWLik?usp=drive_link) and place it in the directory `./binary_seg/data`.
 2. **ACDC and Synapse datasets**
-   - Please refer to the [EMCAD](https://github.com/SLDGroup/EMCAD) for the preprocessed dataset used in this project.
-Make sure to follow their guidelines for proper usage.
+   - Please refer to This [Google Drive Link](https://drive.google.com/drive/folders/1TAukyck8wTvAE1LsTeW0pgxBB6N51qQb?usp=sharing) to obtain preprocessed dataset.

 ### Backbones Preparation
 **We also require the pre-trained weights for PVTV2B2, Res2Net, and VIT**,  Please [click here to download](https://drive.google.com/drive/folders/17VuWBy6CnEXF7kASydQGsZgYFjiwhez2?usp=drive_link) them 🎯.
 Then, make sure to place the files in the following locations: